wisdom2608/A-Julius/README.md

-👋 *Hi, I'm Atabong Julius*
+👋 *Hi, I'm Julius*

 ---

 🚀 **About Me**

-I'm a passionate and detail-oriented **AWS DevOps Engineer** based in **Buea, Cameroon**, with a focus on building scalable, secure, and automated infrastructure in the cloud.
+I'm a passionate and detail-oriented **AWS DevOps Engineer** based in *Buea, Cameroon*, with a focus on building scalable, secure, and automated infrastructure in the cloud.

 I specialize in:
 - **Infrastructure as Code (IaC)** using **Terraform**